When it comes to ordering food and dining out at restaurants, every country has its own customs and traditions.

 Rule #10 – When you’re done eating, signal the waiter to bring your check.

 The last chapter of how to order food in Italy: You can request your check by saying: “Il conto per favore (the bill, please).

-Don’t be surprised if you see a coperto, a per person cover charge.
+Don’t be surprised if you see a coperto (cover fee), a per person cover charge.
 It is intended to cover the cost of your cutlery and bread or breadsticks on the table, whether you eat them or not.

-The coperto isn’t a tip.
-Waitstaff in Italy are better paid than in the states so tipping isn’t mandatory.
-But if you appreciated your service, it’s gracious to round your bill up to the nearest euro and leave a 1 or 2 euro coin on the table.
+Waitstaff in Italy are better paid than in the states, so tipping isn’t mandatory.
+But if you appreciate your service, it’s gracious to round your bill up to the nearest euro and leave a 1 or 2 euro coin on the table per person.

 Italian cuisine is popular around the world but it’s never as good as it is in Italy.
 Allow yourself to thoroughly experience new tastes during your visit!

 Be sure to read my article 14 Italian Food Rules to Eat Like a Local with more specifics.